-Montgomery County celebrated its agricultural heritage by promoting local farms, and inviting our residents to indulge in seasonally fresh food during the 26th Annual Farm Tour and Harvest as well as throughout the entire growing season.
+Montgomery County celebrates its agricultural heritage by promoting local farms, and inviting our residents to indulge in seasonally fresh food during the 27th Annual Farm Tour and Harvest as well as throughout the entire growing season.

 Many of the farms that participated in the annual farm tour are open throughout the growing season.

 Please feel free to download this brochure as a guide to use to visit Montgomery County Farm's throughout the growing season.

 Did you know that Montgomery County’s diverse agricultural industry produces more than $287 million dollars in economic contribution from farm products and operations?
 When most people think about agriculture, Montgomery County does not immediately come to mind.